Azpect3120/MediaStorageServer/README.md

 ### <a id="creating-folders"></a>Creating Folders

-Folders are created to allow users to store images in a organized format.
-All you need to do is send a `POST` request to the `/folders` endpoint.
+To create a folder to begin storing images, send a `POST` request to the `/folders` endpoint.

 NOTE: The name provided must be unique.
 Response will return an error if the name is invalid.